Research breaks new ground in understanding how a molecular motor generates force

-Category: Climate Hits: 1A team of biophysicists set out to tackle the long-standing question about the nature of force generation by myosin, the molecular motor responsible for muscle contraction.
+Category: Climate Hits: 2A team of biophysicists set out to tackle the long-standing question about the nature of force generation by myosin, the molecular motor responsible for muscle contraction.
 The key question they addressed - one of the most controversial topics in the field - was: how does myosin convert chemical energy, in the form of ATP, into mechanical work?
 The answer revealed new details into how myosin, the engine of muscle and related motor proteins, transduces energy.

 Read more https://www.sciencedaily.com/releases/2021/01/210114164001.htm